coussej/node-opcua-logger/README.md

 ### From source

-* Install the LTS version of NodeJS on you system.
-Last tested with v12.
+* Install the latest version of NodeJS v10 on you system.
 * Clone this repository.
 * Run `npm install` in the project root.
 * Create a `config.toml` of `config.json` file (see configuration).